 As an active player, Hasselbeck got a taste of broadcasting as a guest analyst for Fox on a Rams-Cardinals telecast with Chris Myers and Ronde Barber in 2014.
 He has also served as guest host of The Rich Eisen Show.
 Active on social media, Hasselbeck was one of the first professional athletes to join Twitter in 2008.

 Hasselbeck worked on behalf of NFL players throughout his career, specifically in the area of health and safety.
-First elected as a player rep in 2008, Hasselbeck now serves as Vice President of the NFLPA Executive Committee, and he remains active in the NFLPA’s Mackey-White Committee, which focuses on technology and the overall health and well-being of players.
+First elected as a player rep in 2008, Hasselbeck served as Vice President of the NFLPA Executive Committee (2012-18).
+He was also active in the NFLPA’s Mackey-White Committee, which focuses on the overall health and well-being of players.

 Hasselbeck is also involved in many charitable and philanthropic efforts, including Charity: Water, a non-profit that provides clean and safe drinking water; Medical Teams International, a non-profit that helps those affected by disaster and poverty; 147 Million Orphans, a group meeting the critical needs of children impacted by the orphan crisis; Danita’s Children, a non-profit that rescues and cares for orphaned and impoverished children; and the International Justice Mission, a human rights organization focused on the abolition of slavery.